tamagui/tamagui/next.md

+- also – I use the RNW Modal component often.
+However, I'm not able to use Popover, Tooltip, etc. inside of one.
+  - may need to detect somehow if inside Modal and use it?

 - theme on animations demo home widget is breaking

 - add test that builds site for prod + checks for header text / no errors